rajbaral/console-banking-software/README.md

 # console-banking-software
- A console banking solution that can perform the different workflows like through a console  Create a new account, Login, Record a deposit, Record a withdrawal, Check balance, See transaction history and Log out
+I have created this real time console banking software which is used to perform the following workflows through a console, i.e. accessed via the command line

+1. Create a new account
+2. Login
+3. Check balance
+4. Record a deposit
+5. Record a withdrawal
+6. See transaction history
+7. Log out